Frank Lawler

+Biography

-Born in Rochester, New York, Lawler attended the public schools.
+Born in Rochester, New York, Lawler attended public schools.
 He moved with his parents to Chicago, Illinois in 1854.
-He was a news agent on a railroad for several years and also a brakeman.
+He was a newsagent on a railroad for several years and also a brakeman.
 He learned the trade of shipbuilders.
-He was active in organizing trade and labor unions, and served as president of the Ship Carpenters and Calkers' Association.
-He was employed in the Chicago post office as a letter carrier 1869-1877.
+He was active in organizing trade and labor unions and served as president of the Ship Carpenters and Calkers' Association.
+He was employed in the Chicago post office as a letter carrier from 1869–1877.
 He served as a member of the city council from 1876 to 1885.
 He engaged in business as a liquor merchant in 1878.

 Lawler was elected as a Democrat to the Forty-ninth, Fiftieth, and Fifty-first Congresses (March 4, 1885 – March 3, 1891).
 He was an unsuccessful candidate for sheriff of Cook County in 1891.
 He was an unsuccessful candidate for election in 1895 to the Fifty-fourth Congress.

 Lawler was again elected a member of the board of aldermen in 1896 and served until his death in Chicago at age 53.
-A Catholic, he was interred in Calvary Cemetery.
+A Catholic, he was interred in Calvary Cemetery in Evanston.